outsinre/outsinre.github.com/_posts/2018-03-20-wireguard.md

 A WireGuard UDP socket is created.

-## Route
+# Check WireGuard Route

 When internal IP is assigned, a system route is added automatically for that IP range like:

 > 10.0.0.0/24 dev wg0 proto kernel scope link src 10.0.0.1

-If peer's internal IP (be covered by *allowed-ips*) belongs to a different subnet (i.e. B's is *192.168.58.1/32*), they cannot connect to each other unless a special routes is created on both sides.
+If a remote peer's internal IP (be covered by *allowed-ips*) belongs to a different subnet (i.e. B's is *192.168.58.1/32*), they cannot connect to each other unless a special route is created on both sides.

 ```bash
 # client A